 In many ways, a nonprofit organization is like any other business entity, with the same kinds of opportunities and challenges that for-profit businesses confront.
 At the same time, nonprofits face unique problems precisely because of their not-for-profit purpose.

-Schenck, Price, Smith & King, LLP’s Nonprofit Organizations practice group represents many nonprofits based in New Jersey and New York, ranging from large and complex entities like hospitals and educational organizations, to smaller public charities and private foundations.
+Schenck Price’s Nonprofit Organizations Practice Group represents many nonprofits based in New Jersey and New York, ranging from large and complex entities like hospitals and educational organizations, to smaller public charities and private foundations.
 Our broad experience enables us to counsel a nonprofit organization from its inception to its end, through merger or dissolution, finding legally appropriate and practical solutions to whatever issues it faces.
 While we bring to bear our experience with many other nonprofit and for-profit organizations, we also recognize that every nonprofit faces issues that are distinctive to its mission.

 In addition, the Group, with the assistance of attorneys in other practice groups in the Firm, advises on all aspects of law and business that impact nonprofit organizations, including real estate transactions; litigation; employment policies and matters; issues relating to intellectual property; and estate planning.